Total Pageviews

 Returning to Santa Monica.

-I rode past Will Rogers State Beach along the Pacific Highway that would eventually lead to San Francisco. the urbanisation petered out as I exited the L.A. administration area to enter the Malibu district.
+I rode past Will Rogers State Beach along the Pacific Highway that would eventually lead to San Francisco.
+The urbanisation then petered out as I exited the L.A. administration area to enter the Malibu district.
 But I still had a few miles to cover before arriving at what I thought was the coastal town on the other side of the Malibu Creek and Lagoon.
 Here, there was a large shopping precinct, busy with people, and I naturally assumed that this was Malibu town, despite its small size for a town.
 In fact, Central Malibu, a larger settlement, is another seven miles further down the road and easily doable on a bicycle.
 If only I was better informed!
 I would have had no hesitation to cover the 19 miles from Santa Monica Pier to Central Malibu and back, totalling 38 miles (61 km) in a day.

 But as I checked Google Maps on Malibu to fill in memory gaps, I wondered whether Central Malibu would have been worthy of the extra seven miles of riding.
 It's a town like any other, and its coastline looked to be less spectacular than the lagoon area where I was.
 Furthermore, Central Malibu looked to be a vast residential area built on a hilly terrain, and as lifeless as any wealthy estate.
 As a consequence, it was no accident where Malibu Pier was located.
 It's on the east side of the lagoon, hence I had to ride past it to get to the shopping precinct.
 Unfortunately, the pier was closed for maintenance on the day I arrived, missing out on some spectacular photos of the lagoon as seen from the sea.